sql-machine-learning/playground/dev.md

     ./start.bash
     ```
 1. After the minikube is started up.
 You can and access the `Jupyter Notebook` from your desktop.
 Or you can use SQLFlow command-line tool `sqlflow` to access the `SQLFlow server`.
 Just follow the output of the `start.bash`, it will give you some hint.
-1. After playing a while you may want to stop SQLFlow playground, just log on the VM again and stop the minikube cluster.
+1. After playing a while, you may want to stop SQLFlow playground, just log on the VM again and stop the minikube cluster.
     ```bash
     vagrant ssh # optional if you already logged on minikube stop